 Take a boat trip

 Another way to see the sights along Regent’s Canal (or simply move between neighbourhoods at a more leisurely pace) is to go on traditional narrowboat.
 Walk ups are limited, so book online in advance.
-Hop on at Camden Lock and the London Waterbus Company will take you the pretty west London area of Little Venice.
+Hop on at Camden Lock and the London Waterbus Company will take you to the pretty West London area of Little Venice.
 Keep an eye out for London Zoo and Regent’s Park along the scenic, hourlong route.
-Tickets cost £12.00 per person.
+Tickets cost £14.00 per person.